-Why Extra Focus on Career Exploration Is Necessary This Autumn
+Why Extra Focus on Career Exploration Is Necessary This Term

-After a trying 2020/21, career exploration gives students a sense of direction—something tangible and exciting to look forward to.
+After a trying couple of years, career exploration gives students a sense of direction—something tangible and exciting to look forward to.

 For many young students, the Covid-19 pandemic has been the most significant world event they have lived through.
 Their sense of normalcy was taken from them along with connection to friends, motivation to participate in class, and more.